 Mobile users on the internet are far more prominent today than ever before.
 At any point in time, you are guaranteed to find more mobile users browsing the digital pages of the web than people on personal computers or laptops.
 So what does that mean for your real estate website?

 It means you need to be conscious of your audience before you begin building your website.
 Mobile responsiveness is the most pleasant design aspect web users can encounter, so make it your standard.
+In fact, according to EstateInvesting.com, it’s one of the main reasons Google decided to move Google Search Console to a mobile first strategy.
 Here are a few tips for making your real estate website more conducive to the needs of mobile web users.

 Don’t make two websites